 This week Ashley Madison, the world’s leading married dating website, released a new study examining the top industries for infidelity in 2018, with stressed out female medical pros taking the number spot for most likely to stray (23%).
 Is there a link between cheating and career choice?

-According to the study, industries that have a reported higher level of stress seem to be the industries that breed infidelity.
+According to the study, industries that have a reported higher level of stress seem to be the industries that breed infidelity, hence a cheating spouse.
 Below are key finding from the study:

 · Female teachers and small business owners round out the top 3 spots with 12% and 11% respectively